-Believe it or not but this British summer will soon eventually come to an end, days of blissful sunshine broken up by sporadic downpours of rain will no longer be the case in the coming season as we head closer into autumn, a season known all over for its unsettled weather conditions.
+Believe it or not, this British summer will eventually come to an end.
+Days of blissful sunshine broken up by sporadic downpours of rain will no longer be the case in the coming season as we head closer into autumn, a season known all over for its unsettled weather conditions.
 Joking aside, while we haven't had the best of summers this year there is much to look forward to this autumn, the main date for your diary is the end of September when the beach ban on dogs comes to a close finally, making it the best time to come to Cornwall and take advantage of luxury dog friendly accommodation in St Ives.

 So what is to look forward to in Cornwall this coming autumn?
-Let us put it to one side at the moment that the streets, beaches and in fact, entire county as a whole seems that slight bit quieter.
+At the moment the streets, beaches and in fact, entire county as a whole seems that slight bit quieter.
 The roads become clearer and places to visit become a lot more open to explore in tranquillity, the best part of this is that not just St Ives, but Cornwall as a whole is the perfect location to take your family or your four legged friends (or even both!) out across the county for the perfect dog friendly retreat.

 Penzance to Mousehole